Brodmann area: Overview

 Different parts of the cerebral cortex are involved in different cognitive and behavioral functions.
 The differences show up in a number of ways: the effects of localized brain damage, regional activity patterns exposed when the brain is examined using functional imaging techniques, connectivity with subcortical areas, and regional differences in the cellular architecture of the cortex.
-Neuroscientists describe most of the cortex—the part they call the neocortex—as having six layers, but not all layers are apparent in all areas, and even when a layer is present, its thickness and cellular organization may vary.
-Scientists have constructed maps of cortical areas on the basis of variations in the appearance of the layers as seen with a microscope.
-One of the most widely used schemes came from Korbinian Brodmann, who split the cortex into 52 different areas and assigned each a number (many of these Brodmann areas have since been subdivided).
+The neocortex is divided into six layers, but not all layers are apparent in all areas, and the thickness and cellular organization of a single layer may vary.
+Maps of cortical areas are constructed on the basis of variations in the appearance of the layers as seen with a microscope.

+Korbinian Brodmann created one of the most widely used schemes, splitting the cortex into 52 different areas and assigned each a number (many of these Brodmann areas have since been subdivided).
 For example, Brodmann area 1 is the primary somatosensory cortex, Brodmann area 17 is the primary visual cortex, and Brodmann area 25 is the anterior cingulate cortex.

 Many of the brain areas defined by Brodmann have their own complex internal structures.
 In a number of cases, brain areas are organized into topographic maps, where adjoining bits of the cortex correspond to adjoining parts of the body, or of some more abstract entity.
 A simple example of this type of correspondence is the primary motor cortex, a strip of tissue running along the anterior edge of the central sulcus.
 Motor areas innervating each part of the body arise from a distinct zone, with neighboring body parts represented by neighboring zones.
 Electrical stimulation of the cortex at any point causes a muscle-contraction in the represented body part.
 This "somatotopic" representation is not evenly distributed, however; the head, for example, is represented by a region about three times as large as the zone for the entire back and trunk.
 The size of any zone correlates to the precision of motor control and sensory discrimination possible.
 The areas for the lips, fingers, and tongue are particularly large, considering the proportional size of their represented body parts.